ly4nn3/ly4nn3/README.md

 - [💼 LinkedIn](https://www.linkedin.com/in/julyanne-lee/)

-Feel free to explore my repositories and follow along as I build more projects. 🚀
+Feel free to explore my repositories and follow along as I build stuff! 🚀 Pinned below are some of my most recent projects. 📌